 Dr. James Smith Wallen was born in August 1809 in Kingston, Jamaica.
 He was the only son of Major Edward Pinnock Wallen and the former Eliza Archangel Mill.
-Her father commanded Fort Detroit after it was captured by the British.
-When Dr. Wallen was 5 years old, he and his mother went to live in Scotland.
-In 1833 Dr. Wallen graduated from the Royal College of Surgeons in England.
-Dr. Wallen furthered his medical studies in Paris.
-Dr. Wallen practiced medicine for a time in England and he arrived in Canada in 1834 during a Cholera outbreak.
+Dr. Wallen’s maternal grandfather commanded Fort Detroit after it was captured by the British.
+When Dr. Wallen was 5 years old, he and his mother went to live in Scotland and in 1833 Dr. Wallen graduated from the Royal College of Surgeons in England.
+He continued his medical studies in Paris and afterwards practiced medicine for a short period of time in England.
+Dr. Wallen was dispatched to Canada in 1834 during a Cholera outbreak.
 He was appointed a government surgeon in the 1837 rebellion.

-Dr. Wallen moved to Morpeth, Ontario in 1844.
-He subsequently practiced in Ridgetown and Dresden before settling in Chatham, Ontario.
+Dr. Wallen moved to Morpeth in 1844.
+He subsequently practiced medicine in Ridgetown, Wardsville and Dresden before settling in Chatham.

-Initially Dr. Wallen and his family lived near the Town Line between Howard and Harwich Twp, Kent County.
-By 1854, the family was living on Adelaide Street in Chatham, Ontario.
+Initially Dr. Wallen and his family lived near the Town Line between Howard and Harwich Twp, Chatham-Kent.
+By 1854, the family was living on Adelaide Street in Chatham.

-Dr. Wallen died on the 18th of January, 1863 and he was buried at Maple Leaf Cemetery in Chatham.
+Dr. Wallen died on the 18th of January, 1863.
 After the death of her husband, Mrs. Wallen supported herself by teaching music.
-She died on the 1st of September in 1910, in Blenheim, Ontario.
-She was buried beside her husband at Maple Leaf Cemetery.
+She died on the 1st of September 1910, in Blenheim.
+Dr. and Mrs. Wallen were buried at Maple Leaf Cemetery.

-*His daughter Mary Teeple Wallen married Harvey Morris and their son, Dr. Wallen K. Morris became a doctor.
-He practiced in Detroit Michigan until his death on the 16th of Mary, 1928 at the age of 44.
+*His daughter Mary Teeple Wallen married Harvey Morris and their son, Dr. Wallen K. Morris practiced medicine in Detroit Michigan until his death on the 16th of Mary, 1928 at the age of 44.